LoloDum/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Switches the current user to the user
+Prints the effective username of the current user